drewwalton19216801/tailutils/README.md

 ## Contributing

 We welcome contributions to `tailutils`!
-If you find any issues or have ideas for new features, please feel free to open an issue or submit a pull request.
+Please refer to the [CONTRIBUTING.md](docs/CONTRIBUTING.md) file for more information.

 ## License